fhasni/EventsApp/README.md

 # EventsApp
-iOS Swift Example of MVVM-C architecture
+A simple app implemented with MVVM-C architecture